-Tips for Renting a Car and Filling Up in Orlando, Florida
+Tips for car hire in Orlando, Florida

 Orlando.
 Nicknamed “The City Beautiful” and home to Walt Disney World, Universal Orlando Resort and lots and lots of old people.
 It’s warm weather and tourist attractions make it one 0f the most desirable destinations in the world.
 In 2016, 68 million people visited the area, which is more than the population of the UK!